 Believe in yourself!

 Life is like a rollercoaster ride.
 The modern living is full of ups and downs.
 We all face challenges of day to day living.
-Mounting work pressures, unpredictable commutes, finances, health worries, raising kids to trying to strike a balance between family and work life.
-Ups and downs of daily living can bring one down or be the cause of feeling overwhelmed.
+From mounting work pressures, unpredictable commutes, finances, health worries, raising kids to trying to strike a balance between family and work life.
+The ups and downs of daily living can bring one down or be the cause of feeling overwhelmed, unable to cope.
 Have faith in yourself and your abilities.

 You have done wonderful things in the past, and you will continue to excel in the future.
+It’s ok to stumble occasionally.
+It’s ok to feel disappointments.
 Do not let the setbacks question your self- worth or leave you feeling devalued.

 Lack of Happiness